Khairy Jamaluddin: Ministership, COVID-19 pandemic and expulsion from UMNO (2013–2023)

-Return to cabinet
+When Najib's statement attributing BN's loss in the GE14 to Pakatan Harapan's false promises, Khairy wrote: “We lost because of 1MDB.
+The End.”
+On 19 November 2018, he said Umno members should accept the reality of the 1Malaysia Development Berhad scandal, as denials will continue to hurt the party.

 Khairy returned to Cabinet in March 2020 to serve as Minister of Science, Technology, and Innovation under new Prime Minister Muhyiddin Yassin's administration led by Perikatan Nasional (PN) following the Sheraton Move.
 His appointment as Minister of MOSTI was during the COVID-19 pandemic in Malaysia.
 He has signed an agreement with China for Malaysia to be given priority access to COVID-19 vaccines developed in China.
 In February 2021, Khairy was appointed as the Coordinating Minister for the National COVID-19 Immunisation Program.
 He led the Special Task Force to manage the implementation of the vaccination process.

 During the 2022 Malaysian general election, Khairy was sent by his UMNO party leaders to contest Sungai Buloh parliamentary seat, he lost to Parti Keadilan Rakyat candidate Ramanan Ramakrishnan by a narrow margin.

-Expulsion from UMNO

 In the aftermath of the 2022 Malaysian general election, Khairy and several UMNO leaders called for party leader, deputy prime minister Ahmad Zahid Hamidi to resign.
-On 27 January 2023, he was sacked from the party by the UMNO supreme council.
+On 27 January 2023, he was sacked from the party by the UMNO supreme council, a month before 2023 UMNO leadership election, where he was speculated to fight against Ahmad Zahid again on UMNO president seat after losing in 2018.
+He was regarded as the next UMNO Messiah and savior as he promised that he would revive the UMNO back after its worst defeat in the 2022 general election.